numerica-ideas/community/web/optimizing-api-request-handling-with-lodash-a-deep-dive-into-throttling-and-debouncing/README.md

 Efficiently managing API requests is vital to prevent overwhelming servers and deliver a seamless user experience.
 Throttling and debouncing are techniques that allow us to control how often a function is executed, particularly useful when functions are tied to user-triggered events.

 Let's dirty our hands.
-The following code presents a text field that triggers an API call when its value is changed.
+The following code showcases a text field that triggers an API call when its value is changed.

 ```
 import { useEffect, useState } from "react";